f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/203.png

 In **MONITOR APPLICATION** you will find information on malicious requests received by the application.
 The histogram shows the history of malicious activity over the last two hours in five-minute increments.
-The donut chart shows the percentage of malicious requests blocked during the last time period as well as the specific numbers of blocked and not blocked requests.
+The donut chart shows the percentage of malicious requests blocked during the last time period, as well as the specific numbers of blocked and not blocked requests.

 .. figure:: _figures/201.png